jimnarey/alu_auto_builder/README.md

 ### Linux

 You will need QT installed.
-On Ubuntu:
+On Ubuntu < 20:

 `sudo apt install qt5-default`

+On Ubuntu 20:

+`apt install build-essential qtbase5-dev qt5-qmake qtbase5-dev-tools`

 Please follow the instructions on the Skyscraper page for installing it on Linux.
 It's quick and straightforward but since the author doesn't provide a binary release for Linux, neither have I.